ashleyh12/Lab-2-Variables-Expressions/README.md

 # Lab-2-Variables-Expressions
-Lab 2 for Intro to CS
+Lab 2 for Intro to Computer Science (CSCI100)